-Page intentionally left blank

 Scope

 The spatial requirements of S-100 are less comprehensive than the requirements of ISO 19107 “Geographical Information - Spatial schema” which contains all the information necessary for describing and manipulating the spatial characteristics of geographical features and on which this Part is based.
 Hence this Part contains only the subset of ISO 19107 classes required for S-100.
 This version only contains geometry, if there is a future requirement for topology then this Part will be extended to meet these requirements.